JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/debug-coroutines-with-idea.md

 The tutorial assumes you have prior knowledge of the [coroutines](https://kotlinlang.org/docs/reference/coroutines/coroutines-guide.html) concept.

-> Debugging works for versions 1.3.8 or later of `kotlinx-coroutines-core`.
+> Debugging works for `kotlinx-coroutines-core` version 1.3.8 or later.
 {:.note}

 ## Create coroutines